Educ00/rcomp-2324/doc/sprint3/planning.md

 #### 3.2.
 OSPF dynamic routing ####

+    Static routing will no longer be used, thus on every router, the existing static routing tables should be erased, the only exception is the default route established in the building 1 router.

     OSPF area ids to be used in each building must be settled on the planning meeting, each building is required to use a unique id.

     The team member in charge of building 1 must insert into the OSPF routing protocol the default route, pointing to the ISP router (default-information originate command).